Act of Parliament (United Kingdom): Local and personal acts (private acts)

 Private acts are either local or personal in their effect, applying to a specifically named locality or legal person in a manner different from all others.
 Private bills are "usually promoted by organisations, like local authorities or private companies, to give themselves powers beyond, or in conflict with, the general law.
 Private bills only change the law as it applies to specific individuals or organisations, rather than the general public.
 Groups or individuals potentially affected by these changes can petition Parliament against the proposed bill and present their objections to committees of MPs and Lords."

-They include acts to confer powers on certain local authorities, a recent example being the Canterbury City Council Bill, which makes provisions relating to street trading and consumer protection in the city.
+They include acts to confer powers on certain local authorities, an example from 2008 being the Canterbury City Council Bill, which makes provisions relating to street trading and consumer protection in the city.
 Private bills can also affect certain companies: the Northern Bank Bill allowed the statutory right of Northern Bank to issue bank notes to be transferred to Danske Bank which had acquired it.
-Other private bills may affect particular companies established by Act of Parliament such as TSB Bank and Transas.
+Other private bills may affect particular companies established by act of Parliament such as TSB Bank and Transas.

 Personal acts are a sub-category of private acts, which confer specific rights or duties on a named individual or individuals, for example allowing two persons to marry even though they are within a "prohibited degree of consanguinity or affinity" such as stepfather and stepdaughter.

 Private bills, common in the 19th century, are now rare, as new planning legislation introduced in the 1960s removed the need for many of them.
 Only a few, if any, are passed each year.

 Parliamentary authorities maintain a list of all private bills before parliament.